Title and statement of responsibility area

 Conservation

-Researchers are required to use the photocopied records.
+Researchers are required to use the photocopied records, microfilm or digital copies of the records.

 Alternative identifier(s)